- Discovering Malta

 Tips for your Malta Travels

-2. If you are hoping to visit the fascinating Ħal Saflieni Hypogeum buy tickets early!!
+2. If you hope to visit the fascinating Ħal Saflieni Hypogeum, buy tickets early!!
 Months early!

 3. If you are interested in certain restaurants for dinner reservations or honestly eating at all, make reservations!
 We were turned away from many places as they were booked out the whole night, even into the wee hours.
 Places were packed, and this was during Covid!

-Curious where we have traveled, check out our Destinations page here.
+Curious about where we have traveled?
+Check out our Destinations page here.

-4. Public restrooms as a whole are hard to come by.
+4. Public restrooms, as a whole, are hard to come by.
 We did not find them in gas stations or even small take-out places.
 Since it is a small country, there are no rest stops.
-Even charge open parks that get lots of visitors do not have facilities.
+Even large open parks that get lots of visitors do not have facilities.
 If they are some, they are not well stocked with supplies.

 7. Visit the Official Malta Tourist Office for more info